 Why we love this recipe

-We have a couple of go-to salad dressings, and there’s a jar of at least one of them in the fridge pretty much all the time.
-When we’re in a lemony mood (and especially for kale and other strong-tasting greens), we love to use our magic blender dressing // creamy lemon vinaigrette.
+I have a short list of go-to salad dressings, and there's a jar of at least one of them in the fridge pretty much all the time.
+When we want a classic dressing that complements a wide variety of greens and salad styles, I opt for our much-beloved balsamic shallot vinaigrette.

-Here’s all you need to do to keep a great jar of dressing on hand at all times.
-You can see the steps in action in the video that accompanies this post.
+Here's an overview of what you'll do to make a beautiful batch of balsamic shallot vinaigrette.
+You can see the steps in action in the video that accompanies this post, and get all the details in the recipe card below.

-- Add the salt, sugar, pepper, mustard, and oil.
+- Add the salt, sugar, pepper, mustard, and olive oil.

 - Screw the lid onto the jar and shake it up until the dressing is emulsified.
 That's it!

-- You can experiment with different vinegars in this dressing.
+Sure thing.
 White balsamic and white wine or champagne vinegar make a nice combination.
-We also like half sherry vinegar and half red wine vinegar, half red wine vinegar half apple cider vinegar, half red wine or cider vinegar and half freshly squeezed lemon juice.
+We also like half sherry vinegar and half red wine vinegar, half red wine vinegar and half apple cider vinegar, half red wine or cider vinegar and half freshly squeezed lemon juice.
 Experiment as much as you like with this basic, winning formula and find your own favorites.

-- Instead of the sugar, you can sub in honey, maple syrup, agave, or another sweetener of your choice if you like, but we prefer the versatility and simplicity of a pinch of regular granulated sugar.
-You can also leave it out entirely if you’d prefer.
+A pinch of sugar rounds out the flavor and helps make less expensive balsamic taste more expensive.
+Instead of the sugar, you can sub in honey, maple syrup, agave, or another sweetener of your choice if you like.
+You can also leave it out entirely if you'd prefer.

 - Place the shallot, balsamic vinegar, and red wine vinegar into the jar and stir to ensure shallot is covered with vinegar.
 Let the shallot marinate for a few minutes (two to five is enough) to let the vinegar work its magic and take the bite out of the shallots.